Knowde Privacy Notice

 If you are located in the EU, you have the following Data Subject Access Rights with respect to your personal information that we hold:

 - Right of access: The right to obtain access to your personal information.
+Requests for personal information are processed within 30 days.

 - Right to rectification: The right to obtain rectification of your personal information without undue delay where that personal information is inaccurate or incomplete.